Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: FDA-MIMO GPR Signal Model

 \subsection{General Model}

-Consider a one-dimensional collocated FDA-MIMO GPR array comprising $M$ transmit--receive channels, where the equivalent spatial position of the $m$th channel is denoted by $d_m$.
-The carrier frequency of the $m$th channel is denoted by $f_m$, which is generally expressed as
+A one-dimensional collocated FDA-MIMO GPR array with $M$ transmit--receive channels is considered, where the equivalent spatial position of the $m$th channel is denoted by $d_m$.
+The carrier frequency of the $m$th channel is denoted by $f_m$ and is written as

 where $f_0$ is the reference center frequency, $\Delta f$ is the fundamental frequency increment, and $n_m$ is the frequency-coding coefficient.
-In Log-FDA, $n_m$ is specified by a predefined nonlinear coding rule; since the subsequent theory does not depend on its particular form, a general representation is retained here.

-Assume that a single scattering element is located at the parametric coordinate $(\theta,r)$ in the scene, where $\theta$ denotes the azimuth angle and $r$ denotes the radial distance relative to the reference phase center.
-Assume that the local region containing the scattering element is isotropic, with $\mu \approx \mu_0$, and that no additional sources are present.
-Then, the corresponding complex wavenumber satisfies
+Consider a single scattering element located at the parametric coordinate $(\theta,r)$, where $\theta$ denotes the azimuth angle and $r$ denotes the radial distance relative to the reference phase center.
+The local region containing this scatterer is assumed isotropic, with $\mu \approx \mu_0$, and no additional sources are assumed.
+The corresponding complex wavenumber therefore satisfies